NomadHK/salt/README.md

 Boot into Lubuntu LiveCD/USB.
 Connect to the internet.
 Download the build script, the kernel .config, and the dowload list.

 Create three partitions:
-* /dev/sda1, FAT32, 100MB, esp
+* /dev/sda1, FAT32, 100MB, to be mounted as esp
-* /dev/sda2, ext4, whatever size minus swap, root
+* /dev/sda2, ext4, whatever size minus swap, to be mounted as root
 * /dev/sda3, swap

 The host name is compiled into the kernel as "Geronimo".
 If you want to change it, edit line 63 in .config.
 Change the timezone at line 345 in the build script.
 You can check the timezone directory names in the LiveCD's /usr/share/zoneinfo.